coolmsd/facebook-login-example-bothside/README.md

+## facebook-login-example-bothside
-## The purpose of his example is get access token with login facebook
+The purpose of his example is to get access token with login facebook

 ## Install
 ```sh